 Trusting my instincts and talking to that one person can make such a difference.

 “After university I joined Network Rail in 2012 and heard about Samaritans’ Managing Suicidal conversations course.
 I was really interested as I knew I’d been in that position, and I wanted to turn my experience into a positive to try and help others.
 I’m thankful for the ripple effect of that lady saving my life – without her stopping and checking if I was okay, I might not be here to now look out for and save others.
 I’m now always on the lookout for anyone who might need help.
-If I see someone who looks out of place or a bit down, I often just hand my bag to my wife and go over and ask if they’re alright and try and bring them to a place of safety.
+If I see someone who looks out of place or a bit down, I will go over and ask if they’re alright and try and bring them to a place of safety.
 Nine times out of ten the person is absolutely fine – but in trusting my instincts and talking to that one person can make such a difference.

 You don’t have to be trained – everybody has the ability to make small talk